Saleem Ali (politician)

 Saleem, best known for organizing protests against President Gayoom's visits to the MDP heartlands in the south of the country, was a prominent figure within the Maldives' main opposition party.
 "Mr. Saleem Ali's passing away causes deep sorrow to all who knew him," said a party statement.
 "A tireless campaigner for reform [Mr Saleem] will be indelible in the party's records as well as the country's history."
-His son Ghassan Saleem, at the age of 14, was handcuffed and detained for several hours whilst he was walking to his school while Saleem was in jail for investigation for 10 November activity.